Assistant Professor in Residence

 University of Connecticut

-This position is a full-time, nine (9)-month appointment, with a start date of August 23, 2018.
-This position reports to the Chemistry Department Head, Christian Brueckner.
+This position is a full-time, nine (9)-month appointment, with a start date of January 1, 2020.
 The position may be annually renewable based on performance, budget and needs of the department and college.
-Salary is competitive based upon qualifications.
-The successful candidate’s primary academic appointment will be at the Storrs Campus.
+Salary is competitive based upon qualifications and experience.
+The successful candidate’s primary academic appointment will be at the Stamford Campus.

-Employment of the successful candidate will be contingent upon the successful completion of a pre-employment criminal background check.
-(Search # 2018486)
+Employment of the successful candidate is contingent upon the successful completion of a pre-employment criminal background check.
+(Search #2020116)

 The University of Connecticut is committed to building and supporting a multicultural and diverse community of students, faculty and staff.
 The diversity of students, faculty and staff continues to increase, as does the number of honors students, valedictorians and salutatorians who consistently make UConn their top choice.
 More than 100 research centers and institutes serve the University’s teaching, research, diversity, and outreach missions, leading to UConn’s ranking as one of the nation’s top research universities.
 UConn’s faculty and staff are the critical link to fostering and expanding our vibrant, multicultural and diverse University community.
 As an Affirmative Action/Equal Employment Opportunity employer, UConn encourages applications from women, veterans, people with disabilities and members of traditionally underrepresented populations.